 Lori Petty in Tank Girl.
 Following well-received roles in Point Break, A League of Their Own and Free Willy, Petty was given the chance to headline her own major movie with the comic book adaptation of Tank Girl.
 Once it received negative critical reviews and bombed quickly at the box office, she has since been stuck doing straight-to-video films and guest appearances on television shows.

 This almost happened to Naomi Watts as well.
-Once that film failed, she barely got any work from American film until she was cast in Mulholland Drive, leading her to have a solid career since then.
+Once that film failed, she barely got any work from American film until she was cast in Mulholland Drive, leading her to have a solid career... until the critically-drubbed biopic Diana in 2013.
+Happily, she has a few high-profile movies coming out, so her career may yet survive.

 Maria Pitillo in Godzilla (1998).
 After years appearing in small roles in such numerous films and television shows, Pitillo was cast as the female lead in the big-budget adaptation of Godzilla.
 But once it underperformed, she didn't do much work after this (and the disastrous Something To Believe In didn't help), with her highest-profile work subsequently being a regular role on Providence, and nothing since 2008.